eduardogfma/ruby-on-rails-development-environment/README.md

 ## 📝 Notes

-- Your application source code lives in the directory defined by `LOCAL_WORKSPACE_PATH` (default: `./workspace`), which is mounted into `/app` in the container.
+- Your application source code lives in the directory defined by `LOCAL_WORKSPACE_PATH` in your `.env` file, which is mounted into `/app` in the container.
-- The `workspace` directory is ignored by this repository's `.gitignore` file, allowing your applications to have their own separate Git history.
+- The path pointed to by `LOCAL_WORKSPACE_PATH` (e.g., `./workspace`) is ignored by this repository's `.gitignore` file, allowing your applications to have their own separate Git history.
 - The PostgreSQL data is persisted in a local `./postgres_data` directory, which is also ignored by Git.
 - The container creates a `dev` user with the same UID/GID as your host user to avoid permission issues.